klmmmv/thesis/chap3.md

 of the underlying theory is needed.
 Though it is the mathematical underpinning which makes the method work.
-The ASM-method "complete(s) the longstanding structural programming endeavour by lifting it from particular machine or programming notation to truly abstract programming on arbitrary structures"i [@boerger:2003].
+The ASM-method "complete(s) the longstanding structural programming endeavour by lifting it from particular machine or programming notation to truly abstract programming on arbitrary structures" [@boerger:2003].

 ASM also can be understood as framework which integrates the following activities and techniques to system development, which can be seen in +@fig:framework.